It's hard to tell who's happier today, the Democrats or the Drive-By Media.

 It was just an oversight.

-For delay, they had to throw him out of office over far less actually than what Pelosi and some other Democrats had done.
+For delay, they had to throw him out of office over far less, actually, than what Pelosi and some other Democrats had done.

-Uh but look at my my I'm not I'm not trying to sound pessimistic here about this.
+But look, I'm not trying to sound pessimistic here about this.

 McCain Feingold and that kind of thing.